JianingLi1225/Determinants-of-Wages/README.md

 The repo is structured as:

--   `data/00-simulated_data` contains the raw data as obtained from X.
+-   `data/00-simulated_data` contains the simulated dataset.
 -   `data/01-analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models, along with the training and testing data used for the models.
 -   `other` contains relevant datasheet, literature, details about LLM chat interactions, and sketches.